ryantcullen/stock-bot/README.md

 ## Usage
 You will be asked to enter a ticker for the stock that you want to test the algorithm on.

+If you want to modify the algorithm and design your own, you only need to change the Decide() method.
+That method takes three functions, and you can decide what those are or design your own inputs.
+My implementation uses moving averages and their derivatives/concavity (the class for which is set up for you to use in your own algorithm).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.